ynab/hubot-github-adapter/README.md

 Let's say you gave your Hubot user the name "BestHubotEver" You'll want to start your hubot with that name:

-- `HUBOT_GITHUB_TOKEN=some-long-guid-number ./bin/hubot --adapter github --name BestHubotEver`
+- `HUBOT_GITHUB_TOKEN=some-long-guid-number ./bin/hubot --adapter github-adapter --name BestHubotEver`

 ####Test Your Hubot